jonathonmellor/epidemic-leading-indicator-analysis-recommendations/README.md

-# Recommendations for the Analysis of Leading Indicators in Epidemic Surveillance"
+# Recommendations for the Analysis of Leading Indicators in Epidemic Surveillance
 Repository containing simulation code supporting the pre-print "Recommendations for the Analysis of Leading Indicators in Epidemic Surveillance"

 # Contents